sotirisfrost/cut-portal-bot/README.md

 5. If a change is detected:
    - Sends an email notification with the updated data.
    - Updates `data_hash.txt` with the new hash.
-6. Logs out and waits for 2 minutes before logging back in.
+6. Logs out and waits for 2 minutes before logging back in (you can adapt how long it waits before it logs back in).

 ---